Franisz/zUtilities/README.md

   - Camera in inventory will be shifted a bit, so the item doesn't cover the hero.
   - In Gothic 2 item will be animated only if item has `inv_animate` property set to true.
   - In Gothic 1 item will be displayed on the left or right when trading.
-  - This can be disabled in `gothic.ini` with `bRenderInvItems` option.
+  - This feature can be disabled in `gothic.ini` with `bRenderInvItems` option.

+- Renders labels for items in the inventory based on item parameters.

+  - All icons are made via [Game-icons.net](https://game-icons.net/) website.
+  - There is many possible icons to appear when item has right parameters.
+There are labels even for items that don't exist in original game like shields, helmets, armors requiring attribute and more.
+  - Label can be set to render behind item model, so it doesn't cover it.
+Set `bPutLabelBehind` option to `1` in order to do that.
+  - Label scale can be adjusted in `gothic.ini` with `fLabelScale` option.
+  - This feature can be disabled in `gothic.ini` with `bLabelItems` option.

 - Allows killing meatbugs by stepping on them.

-  - This can be disabled in `gothic.ini` with `bTrampleMeatbugs` option.
+  - This feature can be disabled in `gothic.ini` with `bTrampleMeatbugs` option.

 - Also on debug build plugin prints info on the screen about plugin and platform.